 “History is who we are and why we are the way we are.” – David McCullough

-History is a subject rich in powerful knowledge, so our curriculum is structured to inspire a depth of knowledge with the development of key historical skills and concepts.
 We aim to nurture curiosity and a life-long love of history through inspiring experiences.
-We want our pupils to relish and love learning about history so children gain knowledge and skills, not just through experiences within the classroom, but also through the use of fieldwork and educational visits, enabling them to deepen their understanding of who and what has shaped our world today.
+We want our pupils to relish and love learning about history, so children gain knowledge and skills, not just through experiences within the classroom, but also through the use of fieldwork and educational visits.

 To ensure high standards of teaching and learning in history, we implement a curriculum that is sequentially planned throughout the whole school.